sipcapture/captagent/README.md

 ```

 #### IMPORTANT:
-If you want to enable SSL transport or Payload-Compression use the following flags *(requires: libssl-dev / openssl-devel )*:
+If you want to enable SSL transport or Payload-Compression use the following flags *(req: libssl-dev, openssl-devel )*:

 ```
   ./configure --enable-ssl --enable-compression